-- a certificate of completion of Basic Specialist Training (General Internal Medicine, Paediatrics, Obstetrics and Gynaecology, Histopathology or Psychiatry) - or completed at least two years of General Practice training with the Irish College of General Practitioners - or evidence of completion of an equivalent two-year training programme approved by a postgraduate training body.
-Applicants in this category should first apply for the RCPI Recognition of Prior Learning Policy - or evidence of exceptional academic achievements or professional public health experience
+- a certificate of completion of Basic Specialist Training in a recognised Irish training programme: General Internal Medicine or Paediatrics or Obstetrics and Gynaecology or Histopathology or Psychiatry or Surgery. - or a certification of completion of the Irish Specialist Anaesthesiology Training or the Irish National GP Training programme. - or evidence of completion of an equivalent training programme approved by a postgraduate training body applicants in this category should first apply to our Recognition of Prior Learning (RPL) policy. - or evidence of verifiable professional public health experience with at least 24 months experience of working in a public health setting (e.g. Senior Medical Officer or other role). - or evidence of exceptional academic achievement within the field of Public Health.